voximplant/flutter_demos/video_call/README.md

 It is possible to make video calls with any application (mobile or web) that have integrated Voximplant SDKs.

-This demo application doesn't handle push notifications, so it doesn't receive incoming calls if the application is in the background or killed.

 ## Features

 The application is able to: